History of the Encampment for Citizenship

 The End of the Century

-By 1996, over 7,000 young people had attended Encampment programs at sites across the United States and Puerto Rico.
-Locations included the New York City area; Puerto Rico; Berkeley, CA; Arizona; Louisville, KY; Mexico; Great Falls, MT; Denver, CO; Washington, DC; Navajo Nation, Tohatchi, NM; and the Adirondacks.
+Locations included the New York City Metropolitan area; Puerto Rico; Berkeley, CA; Arizona; Louisville, KY; Mexico; Great Falls, MT; Denver, CO; Washington, DC; Navajo Nation, Tohatchi, NM; and the Adirondacks.
 The program site often influenced the focus of a given Encampment.
 For example, the Adirondacks program emphasized conservation and environmental issues, while the Denver, CO and White Plains, NY Encampments focused more on urban social issues.

 Various studies have shown that the program succeeded in inspiring its participants in many ways.